Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.11.6
+- Fixed possible crash when saving PNG screenshots.
+- Sunshafts sun disc has its sharpness reduced slightly.
+- MWSE will be loaded if not specifically disabled, even when MGE is disabled.
+This is returning to how it behaved in 0.10.

 0.11.5
 - Neutralized nearly all performance loss caused by changes to rendering since 0.10.1, mainly in dense environments like cities.
 The frame rate in cities is a significant improvement over 0.11.4, and within -4 to +1% of 0.10.1.
 - Saving PNG screenshots now take around 0.1 seconds instead of 1 to 2 seconds.